Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Finite Sample Analysis of Estimators without Stabilizers under Realizability and Closedness

 Estimation of the outcome bridge function $h_0$ is closely related to the nonparametric instrumental variable (IV) regression problem \citep{WhitneyK.Newey2013NIVE}.
 Our paper nonetheless differs significantly from these previous literature.
-First, the conditional moment equation for the action bridge function $q_0$ in \cref{eq: observed-bridge-q} is distinct from the IV conditional moment equation since it includes an unknown density, and naively applying the minimax reformulations will introduce the extra nuisance.
-See the discussions below \cref{lemma: est1-motivate}.
-Second, our target estimand is the GACE $J$ rather than bridge functions, so most of our analysis is substantially different from previous literature.
-For example, our new analysis shows that our GACE estimator with bridge functions estimated by the first minimax reformulation in \cref{eq:strategy1} remains consistent even when the bridge function estimators are inconsistent (see \cref{ex: inconsist-h}).
-Despite of these differences, as we mentioned, the estimation of $h_0$ itself is similar to the IV regression problem.
-Therefore, we next summarize the relevant literature on IV regression.
+First, the conditional moment equation for the action bridge function $q_0$ in \cref{eq: observed-bridge-q} is distinct from the IV conditional moment equation since it includes an unknown density.
+See the discussions in \cref{sec: strategy1}.
+Second, our target estimand is GACE rather than bridge functions, so most of our analysis is substantially different from previous literature.
+For example, our new analysis shows that our GACE estimator with bridge functions without stabilizers remains consistent even when the bridge function estimators are inconsistent (see \cref{ex: inconsist-h}).
+Despite of these differences, as we mentioned, the estimation of $h_0$ itself is similar to the IV regression problem, so we next summarize the relevant literature on IV regression.

-The nonparametric IV problem is typically cast into the frame work of conditional moment equations \citep[\eg,][]{chenreview2016,AiChunrong2003EEoM}.
-One classical approach to this problem is a nonparametric analogue of the two-stage least squares (2SLS) method based on sieve estimators \citep{newey2003instrumental} or kernel density estimators \citep{darolles2010nonparametric,hall05,CarrascoMarine2007C7LI}.
-Another classical approach is to use sieves to convert the conditional moments into unconditional moments of of increasing dimension \citep[\eg,][]{ChenXiaohong2007C7LS,AiChunrong2003EEoM,chenreview2016}, and then combine all unconditional moments via standard GMM method \citep{Hansen82}.
-Later, \cite{pmlr-v70-hartford17a,NEURIPS2019_17b3c706} extend the two-stage approach by employing neural network density estimator or conditional mean embedding in RKHS respectively in the first stage. \citet{deaner2021proxy,SinghRahul2020KMfU} apply these methods for the estimation of outcome bridge functions.
-However, it remains unclear how to incorporate more general hypothesis classes while still providing rigorous theoretical guarantees for nonparametric estimators, on par with results in previous classical literature.
+The nonparametric IV regression problem is typically cast into the framework of conditional moment equations \citep[\eg,][]{AiChunrong2003EEoM}.
+One classical approach to this problem is a nonparametric analogue of the two-stage least squares (2SLS) method based on sieve estimators \citep{newey2003instrumental} or kernel density estimators \citep{darolles2010nonparametric,Hall05IV}.
+Another classical approach is to use sieves to convert the conditional moments into unconditional moments of increasing dimension \citep[\eg,][]{ChenXiaohong2007C7LS,chenreview2016}, and then combine all unconditional moments via standard GMM method \citep{Hansen82}.
+Later, \cite{pmlr-v70-hartford17a,NEURIPS2019_17b3c706} extend the two-stage approach by employing neural network density estimator or conditional mean embedding in RKHS respectively in the first stage.
+It remains unclear how to incorporate more general hypothesis classes while still providing rigorous theoretical guarantees for nonparametric estimators.